How much does a home security system cost?

 Security equipment cost

-When buying home security equipment, you’ll have the option to select from prearranged packages filled with the company’s most popular devices or build a customized system for your needs and budget.
+When buying home security equipment, you’ll have the option to select from packages that include the company’s most popular devices or build a customized system for your needs and budget.

 Individual security equipment costs

 |Video doorbells||$59.99-$349.99 each|